Bali Diving: Discover the Beauty of the Ocean in Bali, Indonesia

 4. Nusa Penida

-Nusa Penida is a small island located off the south coast of Bali.
-It is known for spotting the Manta Rays in the faous spot Manta Point, deep waters and rich marine life.
-During the season of June to October when the water temperature is low, divers can spot the elusive Sun Fish also known as Mola Mola.
+A small island located off the south coast of Bali.
+It is known for spotting the Manta Rays at the famous spot Manta Point, at the deep waters and rich aquatic life.
+During the season of June to October, when the water temperature is low, divers can spot the elusive Sun Fish, also known as Mola Mola.

 Water temperatures here during June – October can be as low as 16 C / 60 F

-To enjoy Nusa Penida to the fullest, it is ideal to do 3 dives here.
-The 3rd dive site is generally in the north side of the Nusa Penida island where the coral reefs are the best of what Bali diving can provide.
+To enjoy it to the fullest, you will ideally need to do three dives here.
+The 3rd dive site is generally on the island’s north side, where the coral reefs are the best of what Bali diving can provide.

 Padang Bai